 Monday, October 14, 2024

 • Remove the designations National Interest Land Mass, National Historic Site of Canada, Classified Federal Heritage Building, Recognized Federal Heritage Building and Part 1V of the Ontario Heritage Act.
-Now the Booth Barn, Agriculture Museum, greenhouses, William Saunders Building, Observatory campus and at least 40 other buildings can be pulverized.
-Apparently "Extensive demolition or relocation of buildings is required for the new build to proceed."
+Now the Booth Barn, Agriculture Museum, greenhouses, William Saunders Building, Observatory campus and at least 40 other buildings can be flattened.
+"Extensive demolition or relocation of buildings is required for the new build to proceed."

 No comments: